Juan-Carlos-D/my-portfolio/README.md

 - CSS: Styled and designed the elements, enhancing the visual aesthetics and user experience.
 - JavaScript: Implemented interactive features and functionalities, providing a seamless user interface.
 - React: Leveraged React framework to develop dynamic components and optimize user interaction.
+- Python: Engineered data analysis and backend applications to organize and extract data.

 # Key Features
 - Project Display: Showcases a collection of projects demonstrating various skills and expertise.